svanderburg/nix-androidenvtests/README.md

 and a copy of [Nixpkgs](http://nixos.org/nixpkgs).
 Consult the Nix manual for more details on this.

-Then the APK can be built by entering the `deployment/` directory and by
+Then the debug version of the APK can be built by entering the `deployment/` directory and by running:

-running:
+    $ nix-build -A myfirstapp_debug

+We can also build a release version of the APK that is signed with a key.
+This repository contains a pre-generated keystore to accomplish that goal.

-    $ nix-build -A myfirstapp
+    $ nix-build -A myfirstapp_release

+If it is desired to replace the pre generated keystore, you can adapt and run the `generatekeystore.sh` script stored in the `deployment/myfirstapp` folder.

-The above command downloads all required dependencies, including the Android SDK and the required optional features, and produces the resulting APK in `result/`
+The above commands downloads all required dependencies, including the Android SDK and the required optional features, and produces the resulting APK in `result/`

 We can also automatically start an emulator instance running the app:

-    $ nix-build -A emulate_myfirstapp
+    $ nix-build -A emulate_myfirstapp_debug
     $ ./result/run-test-emulator

 The above instructions produce a shell script taking care of the starting